 The University maintains a variety of residence halls and apartments, including a new apartment complex designed for graduate and upper-level undergraduate students.
 In addition, privately owned apartments and houses within walking distance of the University are available for rent.
 Please contact the Gonzaga Residential Life Office for more information, or click here for GU Off-Campus Housing Rentals.

 Prior to admission all students must submit a record of immunizations.
 International students must purchase the University medical Insurance plan unless proof of sufficient coverage is provided.
-To receive a current quote please click here for student health.
+To get more information, click here for International Student Health Insurance.